Xunnamius/hashnav/README.md

+# WARNING: UNMAINTAINED

-> This old thing was from way back in the day.
+This old thing was from way back in the Web 2.0 days of MooTools vs jQuery.
 I keep it around because I'm a code hoarder.
-Please do not ever use this library in anything ever.
+Please do not ever use this in anything ever!

 Hash Navigation Made Easy With HashNav!
 =======================================